uYouUs/kohya-colab/README.md

 * One click to install and start training.
 * Offers automatically optimized settings which allow much faster training, often faster steps with higher batch size.

+### 🌟 Advanced XL Trainer

+* Extra choice of lora types.
+* User customizable network arguments.
+* All the other features in the XL Trainer.

 &nbsp;